 - Banner notification: A banner warning appears on the Crash report page.
 The warning reads:

 - Upload prompt: From the Crash type summary page you will be automatically prompted to upload a dSYM file if it is missing.

 - Machine code: The crash stack trace on the Crash report page displays machine code and not a human-readable error message.

-Upload dSYM files through the New Relic Mobile UI
+Upload dSYM files through the mobile monitoring UI

-You can easily upload your dSYM files directly form the New Relic Mobile UI.
+You can easily upload your dSYM files directly from the New Relic UI.
+The maximum file size is 600 MB.
 To upload your dSYM files:

 - View Crash analysis.

 - Select a specific crash from the Crash types list.